 In a nation where unemployment has been brewing for years and everyone aspires to be an entrepreneur, political parties have tried to hit the right note with voters by promising to support the start-up ecosystem if they win.
-Both the BJP and the Congress have promised a wide range of initiatives, but startups say the effectiveness will depend on how, and how soon, they are delivered.
+Both the BJP and the Congress have a wide range of initiatives, but startups say the effectiveness will depend on how, and how soon, they are delivered.

-In its manifesto, the BJP has promised a seed startup fund of Rs 20,000 crore to back early-stage companies and a scheme to provide collateral-free credit of up to Rs 50 lakh for entrepreneurs, with 50 per cent guaranteed for women entrepreneurs.
+In its manifesto, the BJP has a seed startup fund of Rs 20,000 crore to back early-stage companies and a scheme to provide collateral-free credit of up to Rs 50 lakh for entrepreneurs, with 50 per cent for women entrepreneurs.
 Besides this, it also promises to help setting up at least 50,000 new startups and 500 new incubators and accelerators by 2024, besides the creation of 100 innovation zones.
 On the other hand, the Congress plans to create an Enterprise Support Agency and remove angel tax.